uchile-robotics-forks/darknet_ros/README.md

     export ROS_MASTER_URI=http://192.168.1.129:11311
     ping 192.168.1.129

-This is to set Pepper as Master (you have to change 192.168.1.129 to your Pepper IP), and verify to verify a correct connection.
+This is to set Pepper as Master (you have to change 192.168.1.129 to your Pepper IP), and to verify a correct connection.
 Finally, check Jetson's IP of ethernet connection (Go to 'Connection Information' in top-right corner and look for IP Address in the ethernet connection, it should be something like 10.42.0.13) and with this IP execute:

     export ROS_IP=10.42.0.13